TomBugnon/deNEST/README.md

 unspecified and specify the relative path (from the `'input directory'`) to each session's input in the session parameters.

-### Duration of session
+### Duration of a session

-The simulation time of each session is decided differently depending on whether there are InputLayers (and corresponding stimuli) in the network or not:
-  - if there are input layers:
-      The simulation time is equal to the  minimum between the 'max_session_sim_time' session parameter and the total duration of the input movie (nframes x time_per_frame).
-  - if there are no input layers:
-      The simulation time is equal to the 'max_session_sim_time' session parameter or to the default MAX_SIM_TIME_NO_INPUT variable in sessions.py if 'max_session_sim_time' is not specified.
+The simulation time is equal to the 'simulation_time' session parameter.
+The stimulus is
+    generated by repeating each element of the session input array for `time_per_frame` milliseconds, and the array of repeated elements is trimmed or repeated such that the stimulus lasts `simulation_time` (mandatory).
+    - Example: if the session input array has two frames, time_per_frame = 2 (ms) and simulation_time = 7 (ms), the effective input at each millisecond will be [frame 1, frame 1, frame 2, frame 2, frame 1, frame 1, frame 2]

 ## Run the simulation